corrode/corrode.github.io/content/blog/rust-learning-resources-2025/index.md

 {% info(title="Try CodeCrafters For Free", icon="crab") %}

-CodeCrafters is the platform I recommend to friends after they've learned the basics of Rust.
+CodeCrafters is the platform I genuinely recommend to friends after they've learned the basics of Rust.
-It's the next best thing after a personal mentor or a workshop.
+It's the next best thing after a personal mentor or workshop.

-You can try CodeCrafters for free through [this link](https://app.codecrafters.io/join?via=mre), and if you decide to get a paid plan, you'll get 40% off.
+You can [try CodeCrafters for free here](https://app.codecrafters.io/join?via=mre) and get 40% off if you upgrade to a paid plan later.
+Full disclosure: I receive a commission for new subscriptions, but I would recommend CodeCrafters even if I didn't.

-Let me be straight: I get a commission if you sign up through this link, but I wouldn't recommend it if I didn't think it was a great resource.
-Also, most companies will reimburse the cost through their L&D budget.
-Ask your manager if you're unsure.
+On top of that, most companies will reimburse educational resources through their L&D budget, so check with your manager about getting reimbursed.

 {% end %}